-We have audited the Jackson Local School District's (the District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could directly and materially affect the Jackson Local School District's major federal program for the year ended June 30, 2020.
-The Summary of Auditor's Results in the accompanying schedule of findings identifies the District's major federal program.
+We have audited Jackson Local School District's (the District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could directly and materially affect Jackson Local School District's major federal programs for the year ended June 30, 2021.
+The Summary of Auditor's Results in the accompanying schedule of findings identifies the District's major federal programs.